D.C. region’s coronavirus caseload ticks upward to three-week high

 The rise in cases comes after a Sept.
 26 Rose Garden event suspected of being the center of an outbreak, although local health officials say they haven’t connected the regionwide rise to the White House.

 D.C., Virginia and Maryland recorded 1,926 new cases Friday, which follows 2,673 additional infections Thursday.
-Thursday’s numbers were inflated because of a Virginia reporting issue that shifted hundreds of Wednesday cases one day later.
+Thursday’s numbers were inflated because of a Virginia reporting issue that shifted hundreds of cases from Wednesday one day later.

 The single-day caseloads late this week were the highest in the region since Sept.
 12. Ward 5 had the greatest share of cases in D.C., and Prince George’s and Baltimore counties had Maryland’s highest caseloads.
 Northern Virginia’s seven-day average hit an October high.